21.01.2021 | Solar researcher Annelen Kahl on the solar project in the Glarus Alps

-The first large-scale, alpine solar plant with an output of 2 megawatts will be installed on the Muttsee dam at 2,500 metres above sea level in the summer of 2021.
+In the summer of 2021 Switzerland’s largest alpine solar plant will be built.
 A pioneering project that also interests the Federal Institute of Technology Lausanne (EPFL) and the Institute for Snow and Avalanche Research (SLF).
 Annelen Kahl has been researching the performance of solar plants in high alpine regions for several years.
-In this interview she reveals what opportunities she sees for Axpo with the 2-megawatt pioneering project.
+In this interview she explains what opportunities she sees for the 2,-megawatt pioneering project from Axpo, IWB and Denner.

 Annelen, you have been researching solar plants in high alpine regions at the EPFL since 2015 and since 2018 you are also working at the SLF.
 What fascinates you about this area of research?